bahaahassanieh/pyip2asn/README.md

 ## Foot Note:

-I've discovered another python module that uses GeoIPLite database maps ip addresses/host names to (AS Numbers, AS Decriptions) after I wrote the `pyip2asn`
+I've discovered another python module that uses GeoIPLite database to map ip addresses/host names to (AS Numbers, AS Decriptions) after I wrote the `pyip2asn`

 quoring from that library:
 ```